Government 2: Oversight

 Imagine, for instance, that Gutenberg had a lock on printing from left to right.
 All later presses would have had to convince people to read right to left just so they could get the same book but not printed by Gutenberg.
 Good luck with that.
 Similarly with the qwerty keyboard.
 People learned to use it, it turned out to be a bad layout from the standpoint of fingers, and we’re still using it over a hundred years later.
 Only one cohort of people would have to take the time to learn a new layout, and that just doesn’t happen.
 If there had been a modern DMCA-style copyright on that layout, there’d still be nobody making keyboards but Remington.

-Another new knowledge technology that’s rapidly getting out of hand is search.
-The more information there is, the higher the value of being able to find any one needed bit.
-The fact that search is a natural monopoly seems to have escaped too many people.
-At the providing end, all the information needs to be available to the indexer.
-Any secondary indexer with access to less of the total pool is a non-starter.
-Its results cannot be as complete, so more people will use the primary one, which means the gulf between primary and secondary gets wider, not narrower, with time.
-Furthermore, having multiple indexers makes as much sense as having multiple water mains.
-It’s a duplication of effort that adds no value at the end.
-On the user’s side, it’s also a natural monopoly because, again, users don’t change their habits if they can help it.
+On the user’s side, there’s a further factor that makes search a natural monopoly.
+Users don’t change their habits if they can help it.
 (That’s why there are such heated battles among businesses over getting their icons on computer desktops.
-If it’s what people are used to and it’s right in front of them, your monopoly is safe.)
-Instead of pretending there is no monopoly because people have the physical option to make an initially more effortful choice — something we’ve shown repeatedly we won’t do — the sustainable solution comes from facing facts.
-More than one indexer is wasteful, and people won’t use more than one.
+If it’s what people are used to and it’s right in front of them, the controlling market share is safe.)
+Instead of pretending there is no monopoly because people have the physical option to make an initially more effortful choice — something people in the aggregate have shown repeatedly they won’t do — the sustainable solution comes from facing facts.
+More than one indexer is wasteful, and people won’t use more than one in sufficient numbers to avoid a controlling market share.
 It’s a natural monopoly.
+So it needs to be regulated as a public utility or even be part of the government itself.

 (None of that even touches on the privacy concerns related to search tools, which, in private hands and without thorough legal safeguards, is another locus of power that can be abused.)

 There are two points to this digression into the monopolies of the information age.
 One is that they should and can be prevented.
 They have the same anti-competitive, anti-innovative, expensive, and ultimately destabilizing effect of all monopolies.
 And a good regulator would be breaking them up or controlling them for the public good before they grew so powerful that nothing short of social destruction would ever dislodge them.
-My second point is that monopolies may rest on other things besides capital or control of natural resources.
-All imbalances of market power, whether they’re due to scarce resources, scarce time, ingrained habits, or any other cause need to be recognized for what they are and regulated appropriately.

-Regulations as the term is commonly used — environmental, economic, financial, health, and safety — are generally viewed as the government guaranteeing the safety of citizens to the extent possible.
-But that leads straight into a tangle of competing interests.
-How safe is safe?
-Who should be safe?
-Just citizens?
-Also foreigners who get as much or more of the downstream consequences?
-How high a price are people willing to pay for how much safety?
-Thus, for instance, there’s no sense that low-priced goods from countries with lax labor or environmental laws need tariffs to bring them in line with what they would cost if manufactured sustainably.
-That’s seen as an economic not a safety issue, and there’s little in economics as currently construed that says a country’s internal laws are anyone else’s business.
-Egregious cases of slavery or child labor are frowned on, but treated as ethical issues.
-Since immediate physical harm to consumers is not seen as part of the package, regulation takes a back seat to other concerns . . . until it turns out that the pollution or CO2 or contaminants do cause a clear and present danger, and then people are angry that the situation was allowed to get so far out of hand.
+If the justification is safety, there’s no sense that low-priced goods from countries with lax labor or environmental laws are a problem.
+Tariffs aren’t applied to bring them into line with sustainable practices.
+The regulatory climate for someone else’s economy is not seen as a safety issue.
+Egregious cases of slavery or child labor are frowned on, but are treated as purely ethical issues.
+Since immediate physical harm to consumers is not seen as part of the package, regulation takes a back seat to other concerns.
+Until it turns out that the pollution or CO2 or contaminants do cause a clear and present danger, and then people are angry that the situation was allowed to get so far out of hand that they were harmed.

 However, when the goal is fairness, a consistent regulatory framework is much easier to achieve.
 The greatest good of the greatest number, the least significant overall loss of rights, and the least harm to the greatest number is not that hard to determine in any specific instance.
 In a transparent system with recall elections, officials who made their decisions on a narrower basis would find themselves out of a job.
 And safety is a direct result, not an accidental byproduct, of seeking the least harm to the greatest number.

 Consider an example.
 The cotton farmers of Burkina Faso cannot afford mechanization, so their crop cannot compete with US cotton.
 Is that a safety issue?
 Of course not.
 Cotton is their single most important export crop.
 If the farmers switch to opium, is that a safety issue?
 Sort of.
 If the local economy collapses, and the country becomes a haven for terrorists, that’s easy to see as a safety issue.
 A much worse threat, however, would be the uncontrolled spread of disease.
 Collapse is not just some academic talking point.
-The country is near the bottom of wealth lists, and who knows which crisis will be the proverbial last straw.
+The country is near the bottom of poverty lists, and who knows which crisis will be the proverbial last straw.
 So, once again, is bankrupting their main agricultural export a safety issue?
 Not right now.
 So nothing is done.

 Is it, however, a fairness issue?
 Well, obviously.
-People shouldn’t be deprived of a livelihood because they are too poor to buy machines.
+People should not be deprived of a livelihood because they are too poor to buy machines.
 There are simple things the US could do.
 Provide regulation so that US cotton was not causing pollution and mining land and water.
 The remaining difference in price could be mitigated with price supports to Burkinabe cotton.
 The only loss is to short term profits of US cotton farmers, and where that is a livelihood issue for smallholders assistance could be provided during the readjustment.

 There may be better ways of improving justice in the situation, but my point is that even an amateur like me can see some solutions.
 The consequences of being fair actually benefit the US at least as much as Burkina Faso.
 (Soaking land in herbicide is not a Good Thing for anyone.)
 And twenty or thirty years down the road, people both in the US and in Burkina Faso will be safer.
 The things they’ll be safer from may be different — pollution in one case, social disruption in the other — but that doesn’t change the fact that safety oriented regulation has no grounds for action, but fairness oriented regulation can prevent problems.